 Alzheimer’s disease is the most common form of dementia, affecting about six million people in the United States and Canada.
 Other forms of dementia include vascular dementia (caused by a series of small strokes), Lewy body dementia, and chronic brain syndrome.
 Conditions such as Huntingson’s disease, Multiple Sclerosis, and Parkinson’s disease can also lead to dementia.

 Millions of seniors suffer from Alzheimer’s or another form of dementia and a growing number of these individuals are cared for at home.
 Because seniors with dementia experience a loss of memory and an increased need for assistance as the disease progresses, many families seek the assistance of professional dementia caregivers to manage everyday tasks and help deal with the unique challenges that this illness brings.
-Home Care Assistance of Prescott offers specialty care for dementia patients.
+Home Care Prescott offers specialty care for dementia patients.
 Our highly trained, reliable caregivers promote a higher quality of life for seniors and provide important peace of mind and respite to families who are supporting their loved ones at home.

 Individuals with dementia face progressive cognitive decline, loss of social functioning and an increased need for assistance with activities of daily living and other important tasks.
 As a leading provider of Alzheimer’s/Dementia care in Prescott, we believe that quality care must address all of these concerns while also engaging seniors in a supportive way that makes for a happier, more meaningful lifestyle.
 All Home Care Assistance caregivers utilize our innovative Cognitive Therapeutic Method that uses one-to-one activities to improve cognitive acuity and delay further decline.
 This unique in-home program further benefits seniors by: